JohnLacerdaOliveira/Console_PhoneBook/README.md

 2.VIEW ALL CONTACTS: Provide an option to display a list of all contacts stored in the phonebook.

-3.SEARCH CONTACTS: Allow users to search as you type by contacts by name, phone number, or any other later added criteria.
-Provides a search functionality that returns matching contacts.
+3.SEARCH CONTACTS: Gives users the ability to search contacts as you type by name, phone number, or any other property of the contact.

-4.EDIT CONTACTS: Allow users to modify existing contact information.
-They should be able to update any or all details associated with a contact.
+4.EDIT CONTACTS: Allow users to modify any or all existing details of a contact.

 5.DELETE CONTACT: Implement the ability to delete contacts from the phonebook.

-6.IMPORT / EXPORT CONTACTS: Provide the ability to import from external sources (e.g., CSV, vCard, JSON and XML) and export them to any of these formats effectively  turning into a CLI file convertion lybrary for contacts file types.
+6.IMPORT / EXPORT CONTACTS: Provide the ability to import from external sources (e.g., CSV, vCard, JSON and XML) and export your phonebook to any of these formats effectively turning into a CLI file convertion lybrary for contacts file types.

 ## Installation
 Console PhoneBook is a terminal application designed to be simple and straightforward to use.
 To get started, follow these steps:

 **Download the Executable:** Navigate to the bin/Debug/net6.0 directory in this repository and download it's contents (a demo PhoneBook is included to get you started) just aswell as the executable file (ConsolePhoneBook.exe) itself.